openPMD/openPMD-standard/EXT_BeamPhysics.md

   openPMDextension = BeamPhysics;SpeciesType
 ```

-Note: The `speciesType` extension must be used when using the `BeamPhysics` extension.
+Note: The `SpeciesType` extension must be used when using the `BeamPhysics` extension.

 Definitions
 -----------